datamapio/elep/README.md

 ### Names and File Prefixes
 - RAW = the collected, untreated data
 - EXT = the cleaned data, using the defined naming conventions
-- DATA = mappable data; data is a merge of the REF coming from the MAP and the EXT
+- DATAM = mappable data; data is a merge of the REF coming from the MAP and the EXT
 - DATAT = DATA with further transformations (e.g. candidate_pct)
 - MAP = map as geojson or topojson
 - REF = The reference file contains ids and features of a map (e.g. county name)